mateuszGorczany/Apka-Transformatka/README.md

 # Apka-Transformatka
 > Application made for the university course.
 > It calculates and draw Fourier epicycles in the few ways: by countours, vertically, spirally.
 It can convert data points aswell.
+Fourier transform is implemented in a naive way, because it was a main challenge of this project.
+Feel free to use more effective algorithm.

 ## Examplary images:
 <div align="center">